-- That the focus should be on how the real risks arising from such visits are managed and not on paperwork; - The need for a proportionate and sensible approach for planning and organising off-site activities; - That those organising visits should simplify the planning process and authorisation arrangements for visits that involve everyday risks; - That HSE's primary interest is real risks arising from serious breaches of the law.
+That the focus should be on how the real risks arising from such visits are managed and not on paperwork;

+- The need for a proportionate and sensible approach for planning and organising off-site activities; - That those organising visits should simplify the planning process and authorisation arrangements for visits that involve everyday risks; - That HSE's primary interest is real risks arising from serious breaches of the law.
 Any HSE accident investigation will be targeted at these issues.

-To ensure that sensible and proportionate steps have been taken by a school and its staff, offsite activities will be arranged in accordance with the Offsite Activities Manual provided by West Berkshire Council and the Evolve Team at Hampshire County Council.
+To ensure that sensible and proportionate steps have been taken by a school and its staff, offsite activities will be arranged in accordance with the guidance and approval from the Evolve Team at Hampshire County Council.